Info Source 2024 : Library and Archives Canada

 Background

-The Library and Archives of Canada Act established Library and Archives Canada (LAC) on April 22, 2004.
-A subsequent Order-in-Council dated May 21, 2004, united the collections, services and personnel of the National Archives of Canada and the National Library of Canada (founded in 1953).
+Specifically, the Library and Archives of Canada Act established Library and Archives Canada (LAC) on April 22, 2004.
+A subsequent Order-in-Council dated May 21, 2004, united the collections, services and personnel of the National Archives of Canada and the National Library of Canada.

 Since inception, LAC has reported to Parliament through the Minister of Canadian Heritage.